Instructional Technologist 3

 "Outside of work I enjoy time with my family exploring the beauty of Colorado and travel in other states.
 My wife and I are both runners competing in various local running events and in other foot related pursuits have set a goal of climbing all 54 of the 14,000 foot peaks in Colorado.
 Despite the fact that Colorado is a largely arid state, we also put a kayak in the water from time to time for some paddling.
 We enjoy all of the professional sports teams in Denver.
 We also have two kids, our son is a diesel mechanic and our daughter is a student at Regis.

 Jeff joined Regis University in August 2010.
-He’s been in the field of instructional design and instructional technology for over fifteen years.
+He’s been in the field of instructional design and instructional technology for over twenty years.
 Jeff has a B.B.A. from Texas A&M University-Corpus Christi, an M.Ed. in Educational Technology from The University of Texas Rio Grande Valley, and an Ed.D. in Instructional Technology and Distance Education from Nova Southeastern University.
 His dissertation examined learning styles and locus of control as related to online social presence.
 Jeff is passionate about the ways that learning technologies can positively influence student learning.

 Weekends will find Jeff exploring the Rocky Mountain region through geocaching, hiking, and riding his electric bike on the vast network of biking trails.
 He also enjoys tinkering on small engines and bringing the "dead" mower or snow blower back to life.
 Jeff has also volunteered at various non-profits such as the Food Bank and the TRU Hospice Thrift Store.
-He recently resigned his post as webmaster for the Texas-based dog fostering group For the Love of Strays, a position he had held since its inception in 2009.
+He was also the webmaster for the Texas-based dog fostering group For the Love of Strays.